jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/write/_packandstoreintrinsicpropertiesof.md

   * `_projectId` is the ID of the project to which the funding cycle belongs.
   * `_number` is the number of the funding cycle.
   * `_weight` is the weight of the funding cycle.
-  * `_basedOn` is the configuration of the based funding cycle.
+  * `_basedOn` is the configuration of the base funding cycle.
   * `_start` is the start time of this funding cycle.
 * The function is private to this contract.
 * The function doesn't return anything.

 ### Body

-1. The `_weight` property should take up the first 80 bits of the packed `uint256`.
+1. The weight property should take up the first 80 bits of the packed `uint256`.

     ```solidity
-    // weight in bytes 0-79 bits.
+    // weight in bits 0-87.
     uint256 packed = _weight;
     ```
-2. The `_basedOn` should take up the next 56 bits.
+2. The based on configuration should take up the next 56 bits.

     ```solidity
     // basedOn in bits 88-143.
     packed |= _basedOn << 88;
     ```
-3. The `_start` should take up the next 56 bits.
+3. The start should take up the next 56 bits.

     ```solidity
     // start in bits 144-199.
     packed |= _start << 144;
     ```
-4. The `_number` should take up the last 56 bits.
+4. The number should take up the last 56 bits.

     ```solidity
     // number in bits 200-255.